Self-Management Programs

 - Informed Decision Making

-Chronic Disease Self-Management Workshop Series: July-September
+Chronic Disease Self-Management Workshop Series: September-November

-Our Summer workshops have all been scheduled.
 In-person and virtual workshops are open to all in North West Ontario.
 To register, please click through the below link.

 For the best learning experience, we strongly recommend attending all 6 sessions.
 While full attendance is not mandatory, it greatly enhances your benefit from the program.
 Registration is required to participate.